 StopWaste Environmental Educator Training

-StopWaste will be hosting our third annual train the trainer program – SWEET – starting September 5.
+StopWaste will be hosting our fourth annual train-the-trainer program, SWEET, this fall.
+Fill out the online form to apply (applications due by August 8, 2019).
 This innovative program is designed to enhance the skills of community leaders, environmentalists, sustainability and food waste prevention advocates within Alameda County.

 Participants who complete the seven-week training program will become certified StopWaste Environmental Educators who will make a difference by giving back to their communities using their new found skills in teaching others how to reduce wasted food.
 Graduates are eligible to partner with StopWaste by offering technical assistance to residential communities interested in food waste reduction within Alameda County.
 Additional continuing education is also available for graduates in the Home Composting, Sheet Mulching and Growing Food-Healthy Soil modules.